yoveena24-hub/FIT3162_Group3B_CodeBundle/README.md

 If you need to upgrade your current pip version: 'python -m pip install --upgrade pip' command.

-In R, go to console and install the following packages: tree, e1071, ROCR, randomForest, adabag, rpart using 'install.packages("package")'.
-A guideline has been provided in the R files.
+In RStudio, go to console and install the following packages: tree, e1071, ROCR, randomForest, adabag, rpart using 'install.packages("package")'.
+A guideline has been provided in the R file.

+Install R Markdown in Rstudio by visiting the link: https://rmarkdown.rstudio.com/authoring_quick_tour.html

 **Running the python program**

+1. Download all the folders in the repository
+2. If you have new reddit data sets, save them in the SourceFiles folder.
+3. Run main.py file
+4. Each folder allocated will have the related csv files

 **Running the R program**

-In
+1. In Evaluation -> MachineLearning folder, use the R file and the datasets.
+2. In RStudio, go to File -> Open File..
+Browse and click on the downloaded R file.
+3. Click on knit.

 **Built With**

+- TeamViewer
+- Github - Version control

 ###### Authors